NIRSpec Target Acquisition Recommended Strategies

 Coordinates must be specified in the ICRS reference frame.

 For fixed targets, the Epoch of Position, which corresponds to the Epoch parameter in the APT Fixed Targets form, is the date of the data from which the position of a star with proper motion was measured, or to which it has been corrected.
 Any epoch may be given but it must be correctly specified and correspond to the supplied coordinates.
-Coordinates reported by SIMBAD are usually corrected to epoch 2000.0 regardless of the original source epoch.
-However, many individual catalogs may supply coordinates at an epoch that instead corresponds to the time of the observations used to measure the position.
+Coordinates reported by SIMBAD are usually corrected to epoch 2000.0 regardless of the original source epoch, but experience has shown that this calculation should be checked rigorously by reference to the coordinate and proper motion source literature.
+Many individual catalogs may supply coordinates at an epoch that instead corresponds to the time of the observations used to measure the position.

 The Epoch may or may not be the same as the date of Equinox for Coordinates (J2000).
 Remember that the Epoch is the date the target position is referred to, whereas the Equinox of Coordinates is the date of the coordinate frame, which changes because of the precession of the Earth's axis.